jeex/check11/README.md

 Your github alias needs to be added to [cpnits.com/check11](https://cpnits.com/check11).
 Ask your teacher to do that for you.

 You can only check11 assignments that come with a check11 command.
-Your assignment should have a line somewhere mentioning: Use
+Your assignment should have a line somewhere mentioning: *"Use*
 ```
 check11 assignmentname -c
 ```
-to check your solution for proper structure and output.
+*to check your solution for proper structure and output."*

 ## How to install check11
 1. Make sure you have an activated **virtual environment**.